TheEnemyOfSleep/test-tekom/README.md

 # test-tekom

+If you read this, then is not script anymore.
+This is bad optimized application.

-Non optimised simple class-based script which allow send error message to email using smtp handler and telegram handler.
+Non optimised simple class-based app which allow send error message to email using smtp handler and telegram handler.

 # Instalation